forestgrape/coronavirus/5_epidemiological/competition_advantages.md

 > **in work and incomplete**

 ### Why usually only One Variant Succeeds
-Most respiratory tract virus infections yield cross immunity since the  immune system is alert to viruses: Usually only one virus at the time can infect the respiratory tract and the alertness of the immune system prevents other virus infections in the coming weeks (this is only true for virus infections and not bacteria or fungal infections since they require different immune responses.
+1. A respiratory disease sets the respiratory immune system into an alert state for this reason usually only one respiratory virus can cause a disease at a time and the alertness of the immune system prevents further virus infections in the coming weeks (this is only true for virus infections and not bacteria or fungal infections since they require different immune responses.
 It is also not true if the immune system is out of shape).
+2. The closer pathogens either genetically or in the way of life the more cross immunity there is.Even between genetically unrelated RNA viruses there is cross immunity since the immune system can detect double stranded RNA which occurs during genome duplication.
+Different strains of SARS-CoV-2 may have slightly different spikes, but most parts still are very similar enabling the immune system to recognize them as similar.

 => Only the first infecting variant is successful at infecting regardless whether a new SARS-2 variant manages to escape the acquired immunity, it most likely will fail to infect due to alertness.

 ### How Mutations directly effect Immune Evasion
 Non synonymous mutations by definition alter the protein sequence.
 An altered protein sequence within antibody or T cell epitops can weaken or break the bindings and which weakens or break the associated immune response.

 ### How Mutations increase the Infection Speed
-The spike proteins of coronaviruses usually need to be [primed] in one or several steps until the spikes under go the conformation change to induce membrane fusion.
+The spike proteins of coronaviruses need to be [primed](../2_biological/coronavirus.md#virion-priming) in one or several steps until the spikes under go the conformation change to induce membrane fusion.
+The spikes can mutate such the existing proteases can better prime or new proteases can prime the spikes, both have the effect that the spikes and thus the virions are primed faster.